Vandesm14/stack/docs/src/introduction.md

 ### Variables

-Variables are symbols, such as `my-var`.
+Variables are represented as symbols, such as `my-var`.
 These symbols are evaluated to their value as soon as they are pushed to the stack.
 To prevent eager evaluation, you can make a variable "lazy" by using a `'` -> `'my-var`.
+Lazy symbols aren't evaluated and are pushed to the stack as raw symbols.
+This is useful for macros and other metaprogramming features.

 ```clojure
 ;; Push 0 to the stack () -> (0)